SelfMadeHero's Graphic Anthology Programme

 Judges

-Submissions will be assessed by the mentoring and publishing team.
+Submissions were assessed by the mentoring and publishing team.

 Catherine Anyango Grünewald